Banjo Chord Theory Part 1

 G – A – B – C – D – E – F# – G

 Starting on G and skipping every other note in a G major scale you get G-B-D or a G major triad chord.
 It is the first three open strings on your banjo and a G chord position at the fifth fret:

 To give you another perspective, here is a G major scale shown in tablature and standard notation.
 The G-B-D triad notes are circled:

-Play the the G-B-D chord on the first three strings and compare it to the scale.
+Play the the G chord and compare it to the scale.

 Octave intervals have a 12 fret distance.
 There are two pairs of octave notes in open G banjo tuning.
 These are the D notes on the 1st & 4th strings and the G notes on the 3rd and 5th strings.

 Here is the G chord position at the fifth fret:

 This is called a Root Position Chord because it’s lowest pitch is G. In this chord position, the fourth and first strings are Octave G notes.